Putting Kansas Kids & Rural Schools First

 Meet Lorie Wood

 Lorie Wood is a lifelong educator who has dedicated her career to helping students succeed.
-With more than 30 years of teaching experience, she has worked in rural communities across the United States and internationally.
+With more than 30 years of teaching experience, she has worked in rural and urban communities across the United States and internationally.

-Lorie holds a Bachelor’s Degree in English Secondary Education with an ESL endorsement and a Master’s Degree in Teaching English to Speakers of Other Languages (TESOL).
+Lorie holds a Bachelor’s Degree in English - Secondary Education with an ESL endorsement and a Master’s Degree in Teaching English to Speakers of Other Languages (TESOL).

 In 2019, Lorie moved to Kansas to be closer to her aging parents and to embrace a slower pace of life after being diagnosed with Multiple Sclerosis (MS).